Freedom of Information

 The Memorial will assist you with your FOI request

-If you require assistance with your FOI request, please contact the Executive Officer, Corporate Services.
+If you require assistance with your FOI request, please contact the Executive Officer, Governance and Compliance, Corporate Services.
 Under the FOI Act, the Memorial has an obligation to take reasonable steps to assist you to make a valid FOI request.
 If the Memorial believes your request should have been directed to another agency or Minister, the Memorial will take reasonable steps to assist you to direct your FOI request appropriately.

 What to expect from the Memorial once we receive your FOI request